-Another option is to run ads to a page with a ‘buy now' button that doesn't take people to a checkout page.
-Instead, it takes visitors to a page with text stating it's not yet created.
-Offer people the opportunity to sign up, so they can receive notification when it is created.
+Another option is to run ads to a page with a ‘buy now’ button that doesn’t take people to a checkout page.
+Instead, it takes visitors to a page with text stating it’s not yet created.
+Offer people the opportunity to sign up, so they can receive a notification when it is created.

-Now, I'm not entirely sure this is legal, but that aside, it's kind of a jarring experience for potential customers.
-Plus, you'll be spending money without any chance to make any money (at least not for a while).
+Now, I’m not entirely sure this is legal, but aside, it’s kind of a jarring experience for potential customers.
+Plus, you’ll be spending money without any chance to make any money (at least not for a while).

 In full disclosure, I’ve never tried any of these options other than asking my list if they have an interest in my course.
 I’ve not sold something I had not yet created.

-I think the best place to start whether you've got people you can start selling to or not is to look at the existing market.
-I'll get into that next.
+I think the best place to start whether you’ve got people you can start selling to or not is to actually look at the existing market.
+I’ll get into that next.

 Research Your Competitors

 If you can spend some time researching your competitors, it’ll pay off in more ways than one.
 For starters, the research will help you validate your course topic.

 Validation is not just about whether or not people will buy your course, but also whether or not you can find them.
 Again, I think you should do some research even if you can validate your idea through an existing subscriber or follower list.

 First, let’s research competitors to make sure you’re not going into a topic area where there are no buyers.
 You may think it’s better to get into a topic where you’re the first, but unless you already have a big list of people who can’t wait to buy your course, this can backfire.